KhanZee/MetaWeatherAPITests/README.md

 		<version>4.0.0</version>
 	</dependency>

-All required jar file will atuomatically be downloaded by Maven.
+All required jar files will atuomatically be downloaded by Maven.

 ## Running the tests